Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

     5. Save the scene.

-2. Link the main menu to the game scene.
+2. Link the main menu to a custom game scene (skip if using the example game scene).

     1. Open `main_menu_with_animations.tscn`.